top of page

 Missing Skills and Resources

-• Recognising our own needs and preferences → The ability to pause and genuinely check in with ourselves before responding to others — so that our choices reflect what we actually think, feel, and need rather than what we sense will be most welcome or least disruptive.
+• Recognising your own needs and preferences → The ability to pause and genuinely check in with yourself before responding to others — so that your choices reflect what you actually think, feel, and need rather than what you sense will be most welcome or least disruptive.

-• Accurate intuition and inner compass → Developing the emotional awareness to distinguish between a genuine desire to give and the nervous system's automatic accommodation response — so that our generosity reflects authentic care rather than the fear of what might happen if we say no.
+• Accurate intuition and inner compass → Developing the emotional awareness to distinguish between a genuine desire to give and your nervous system's automatic accommodation response — so that your generosity reflects authentic care rather than the fear of what might happen if you say no.

-• Values-based decision making → Knowing what matters most, what we stand for, and what our authentic principles are, so that our choices can be guided by our own compass rather than calibrated to others' expectations — anchored in who we are rather than in who others need us to be.
+• Values-based decision making → Knowing what matters most, what you stand for, and what your authentic principles are, so that your choices can be guided by your own compass rather than calibrated to others' expectations — staying anchored in who you are rather than in who others want you to be.

-• Resilience and self-trust → Building the quiet confidence that even if we disappoint someone, set a limit, or choose ourselves, we will be okay — that our sense of worth is solid enough to survive others' displeasure, and that we do not need constant approval in order to belong.
+• Resilience and self-trust → Building the inner confidence that even if you disappoint someone, set a limit, or choose yourself, you will be okay — that your sense of worth is solid enough to survive others' displeasure, and that you do not need constant approval in order to belong.

-• Staying present with disapproval → The ability to remain grounded and regulated when others are disappointed, frustrated, or critical of our choices — so that the nervous system's alarm doesn't override our capacity to hold our ground with both kindness and clarity.
+• Staying present with disapproval → The ability to remain grounded and regulated when others are disappointed, frustrated, or critical of your choices — so that your nervous system's alarm doesn't override your capacity to hold your ground with both kindness and clarity.

-• Differentiating generosity from self-abandonment → The ability to distinguish between giving that comes from genuine fullness and giving that comes from fear — so that care becomes a conscious choice rather than an automatic surrender of our own needs, preferences, and voice.
+• Differentiating generosity from self-abandonment → The ability to distinguish between giving that comes from genuine fullness and giving that comes from fear — so that your care becomes a conscious choice rather than an automatic surrender of your own needs, preferences, and voice.

 Why It’s Worth the Work